-In-line, continuous galvanizing involves feeding the tubing through the a bath of molten zinc and then applying a conversion coating to prevent the formation of naturally occurring zinc oxide and hydroxide.
-Usually, a topcoat of a clear, inorganic, polymeric paint is applied over the conversion coating.
+In-line, continuous galvanizing involves feeding the tubing through the bath of molten zinc and then applying a conversion coating to prevent the formation of naturally occurring zinc oxide and hydroxide.
+Usually, a topcoat of a clear, inorganic, polymeric paint is applied to the conversion coating.
 It is important to note that only the outside of the tubing goes through this process; the tubing’s inside surface receives only a coating of zinc-rich paint.

 Zinc Coating Thickness and Service Life

 On standard 0.25” wall tubing, the batch hot-dip galvanizing process applies a minimum of 3.0 mils (1.7 oz/ft2) of protective zinc.
 The in-line process applies about 0.9 mils (0.5 oz/ft2).
 As the “Hot-Dip Galvanized Service Life” chart (Fig. 1) indicates, the batch-process-produced zinc coating will perform in use, without maintenance, for approximately three times longer than the in-line-produced zinc coating.